Skip to Content

 Should you book a 12- or 13-day cruise to Hawaii, some itineraries include a port day in Victoria, BC, Canada.

 By exploring a group of islands on one trip, there is no need to choose between Kauai or Maui, or Maui and Oahu because you get to experience each island.
-After a cruise, you’ll have a better idea of which island to visit if you choose to fly another time.

 Is It Rough On Open Ocean?

 When considering a cruise on the open ocean, one of the biggest concerns is seasickness.
-I’ve crossed the Pacific Ocean three times and was blessed with calm seas every time.
+I’ve crossed the Pacific Ocean four times and was blessed with calm seas every time.
 However, not all cruisers are fortunate enough to experience a smooth crossing.

 If seasickness is of great concern to you, remember to pack motion sickness patches, sea bands, ginger pills, or motion sickness medication to be on the safe side.
 Stateroom location can also help to minimize the ship’s motion.